-Phase One has extended their summer sale and both Capture One Pro 7 and Capture One Express are half price.
-I don’t know how long the sale will last, but both programs have a full featured 60-day demo so you can try them out and see if they’ll work for you.
+Phase One has just updated to Capture One Pro 8.
+Both the pro version and Capture One Express have lots of new features and an improved processing engine.
+Both programs have a full featured 60-day demo so you can try them out and see if they’ll work for you.

 Here’s the original images straight out of Lightroom to show you that even with the best scenes, most files need a bit of retouching, whether you do that in LR or C1.